thephpleague/uri/README.md

 The `League\Interfaces\ComponentArrayInterface` extends the `League\Interfaces\ComponentInterface` by adding the following methods:

 * `toArray()`: will return an array representation of the component;
-* `fetchKeys($value)`: will return an array containing all the offset which contains the given value.
-If the value is not found then an empty `array` is returned.
+* `keys()`: will return all the keys or a subset of the keys of an array if a value is given.

 *Of note: The `$data` argument for the `set` method can also be an `array` or a `Traversable` object.*